-Jaguar’s first electric car, when it comes to India during the festival season of 2020, is expected to be priced at around the INR 1 crore mark.
+Jaguar’s first electric car, when it comes to India during the festival season of 2020, is expected to be priced at around the Rs.1 crore mark.
 Jaguar Land Rover India has partnered with Tata Power to set up a basic network of fast chargers for its customers.
 We expect JLR to bring directly the 2021 Jaguar I-Pace in India in three trims: S, SE and HSE.
 The first unit of the Jaguar electric car landed at the Mumbai Port just earlier this week to complete local testing.

 Mahindra Atom (Quadricycle)